JonaBenja/pitch_lstm/README.md

 ### lstm_padded

-This directory contains all the code used for the lstm padded network.
+This directory contains all the code used for the lstm_padded network.

 `lstm_padded.py`

- This file contains the code for the construction of the lstm padded network.
+ This file contains the code for the construction of the lstm_padded network.

 `measuring_accuracy_padded.py`

- This file contains the code of measuring the accuracy of the deep network on the test set.
+ This file contains the code of measuring the accuracy of the lstm_padded network on the test set.

 `train_data_padded.py`